BVD

 Although BVD does cause diarrhoea, the main disease occurs when BVDV infects susceptible pregnant cows in the first 4 months of pregnancy before the foetus has developed its own immune system.
 The virus crosses the placental barrier into the uterus and can cause foetal death and reabsorpbion, presenting as infertility or ‘repeat breeding’.
 Other infected foetuses die later and can be aborted right up to term or be stillborn.
 Many foetuses however survive to term.
 Some are damaged and grow poorly but many are apparently normal.
 All of them are persistently infected (P.I.) with the virus, which is widespread in their bodies.

 The disease is mainly spread by these Persistently Infected, (or P.I.) cattle.
-They will have BVD all their lives and they shed virus extensively, infecting cattle around them.
-Most die as calves or stirks from a fatal enteritis (mucosal disease) but a few live much longer and some P.I. animals appear normal.
+They will have BVD all their lives and they shed virus continuously, infecting cattle around them.
+Most die as calves or stirks from a fatal enteritis (mucosal disease) but a few live much longer.
 If a P.I. cow breeds successfully she will always produce a P.I. calf.
 Therefore getting P.I cattle out of the national herd is critical to any eradication attempt.

 When non-pregnant cattle encounter BVD infection they may suffer only a mild disease that goes undetected (transient fever, milk drop, mild scour) but it can also be associated with significant suppression of disease resistance and may contribute towards the pneumonia complex or other diseases in calves .